A topic from the subject of Quantification in Chemistry.

 Procedure

-3. Inject the calibration standards and the coffee sample into the LC/MS system.
+3. LC/MS Analysis: Inject known volumes of the caffeine standards and the prepared coffee sample into the LC/MS system.
+Ensure consistent injection volumes.

-7. Use the calibration curve to determine the concentration of caffeine in the coffee sample.
+7. Quantification: Use the generated calibration curve to determine the concentration of caffeine in the coffee sample by comparing its peak area to the calibration curve.

 Key Procedures